Harold Fowler McCormick: Personal life

-On November 26, 1895, he married Edith Rockefeller (1872–1932), the youngest daughter of Standard Oil co-founder John D. Rockefeller and schoolteacher Laura Celestia "Cettie" Spelman.
+On November 26, 1895, McCormick married Edith Rockefeller (1872–1932), the youngest daughter of Standard Oil co-founder John D. Rockefeller and schoolteacher Laura Celestia "Cettie" Spelman.
 McCormick became the third inaugural trustee of the Rockefeller Foundation.
 He was also a trustee of the Rockefeller-created University of Chicago.
 He and Edith resided at 1000 Lake Shore Drive in Chicago and were the parents of five children before their divorce in December 1921: